 8. Put Some Money Aside

 Christmas and birthdays and festivities – oh my!
 Winter is so very expensive.
-But with some careful planning in advance, those stocking fillers and tubs of truffles will be easy to buy.
+But with some careful planning in advance, those winter extras will be easy to buy.
 By putting some money aside in the run-up to such a busy season, you’ll be able to sit back and actually enjoy winter shopping, seeing friends and travelling around.
-You might even have money spare for a few ‘Perk-Me-Up’ treats come January!
+You might even have money spare for a few ‘Perk-Me-Up’ treats come January or February!

 10. Make Time For Yourself